This site is dedicated to the men and

 .

-The 196th arrived there about April 27th, where Brigadier Gen Stevenson ordered them to report to Gen. Brooke.
+The 196th arrived there about April 27th, where Brigadier Gen Stevenson ordered them to report

 .